rafaelrlc/mercado-tom-nook-react/README.md

 ### TASKS:
+(always updating and removing the tasks that were done).

-* Adicionar outras funcionalidades para items outros tipos de items.
+* Adicionar outras funcionalidades para items outros tipos de items | Add new functionality to items other types of items
-* Criar outras pages com Routes.
-* Implementar Back-end com Firebase e sistema earn coins.
+* Implementar Back-end e um sistema earn coins. || Implement a Back-end with Node.js and a coin earn system.
-* Implementar um sistema de inventário para cada usuário cadastrado.
+* Implementar um sistema de inventário para cada usuário cadastrado. || Implement a inventory system for each user.
-* Implementar Routes.
-* Adicionar mais animações com CSS ao site.
+* Adicionar mais animações com CSS ao site. || Add more animations with CSS.
-* Arrumar responsividade.
+* Arrumar responsividade || Add Responsive desing.